Meghana430/Financial-Stock-Sentiment-Algorithm-/README.md

 Group 17: Aditya Satpute, Meghana S Kanthadai, Ian Heggen

 ## Project Overview 👀
 This project aims to assess eBay's future stock performance by analyzing sentiment data collected through web scraping techniques.
 Contents from **Business Insider** and **Reddit's WallStreetBets subreddit** are scraped to gather investor sentiment.
-The data is then stored in MongoDB correlating public sentiment with eBay's stock price movements.
+The data is then stored in MongoDB correlating public sentiment with eBay's stock price movements

 ## Business Use Case 🏢
 eBay intends to boost its stock performance by analyzing online discussions to shape better business strategies.
 The overall goal is to enhance proactive decision-making concerning eBay stock volatility.